A Plan to Renew the Promise of American Life

 9.7.
 As a matter of principle, make participation in all federal welfare, health insurance, and income-support programs optional for individuals.
 For example, eliminate the individual mandate penalties in Obamacare and Medicare.
 In the same spirit, soften the late-enrollment penalties in Medicare Parts B and D. And do not impose such mandates or penalties under other guises.

-10.1.
-Reduce the number of cabinet departments from fifteen to no more than, say, eight.
+10.2.
+Reduce the number of federal cabinet-level departments from fifteen to no more than, say, seven or eight.

 11.1.
 Amend the organic statutes of all executive-branch agencies, including so-called independent agencies, to bring their missions and powers into strict conformity with the Constitution.

 11.2.
-Make the politically appointed leaders of every executive-branch agency, including the chairmen and members of all boards and commissions, ultimately answerable to the president and removable by him at any time without cause.
+Make all ‘heads of departments,’ that is, all politically appointed leaders of executive-branch agencies, including the chairmen and members of all boards and commissions, ultimately answerable to the president and removable by him at any time without cause.

 11.3.
 Amend the Constitution to provide that a majority of the states may repeal any federal law or regulation.

 12.1.
-Sell all unneeded federal land immediately to the states or the private sector, but take special care to protect national parks and other precious federal lands from human damage and commercial development.
-Specifically: 1) Lease lands designated as precious to the states under tight federal restrictions and supervision, for a period not to exceed 99 years.
-2) During this transitional lease period, propose and submit to the states a constitutional amendment granting Congress a specific power to create and maintain national parks, national forests, recreation areas, wildlife refuges, grasslands, etc., regardless of state boundaries.
-3) Include in the amendment a hard cap on the total size of the federal land portfolio (say, a limit of no more than 10 percent of the surface area of the United States and no more than 10 percent of any one state without the consent of that state).
-4) At the end of the lease period, if the amendment has not been ratified, presume that the American people trust the states to manage these treasures and sell the aforementioned lands to the states in fee simple.
+Sell all unneeded federal land immediately to the states or to the private sector, taking special care to protect national parks and other precious federal lands from human damage and commercial development.
+With respect to areas designated as precious, lease them to the states, to be managed by the states, under tight federal restrictions and supervision, for a period not to exceed 99 years.
+During this transitional lease period, propose and submit to the states a constitutional amendment granting Congress a specific power to create and maintain national parks, national forests, recreation areas, wildlife refuges, grasslands, etc., regardless of state boundaries.
+Include in the amendment a hard cap on the total size of the federal land portfolio (say, a limit of no more than 10 percent of the surface area of the United States excluding territories and no more than 10 percent of any one state without the consent of that state).
+3) At the end of the transitional lease period, if the proposed amendment has not been ratified, presume that the American people trust the states to manage these treasures and sell the aforementioned lands to the states in fee simple.

 13.2.
-Grant statehood to the District of Columbia by way of a constitutional amendment, leaving a small area for the permanent seat of government, inside the boundaries of which no person is permitted permanent residency status.
-If necessary, wait to formally admit the new state until there is another state seeking admission that can preserve the partisan balance in the Senate.
+Grant statehood to the District of Columbia by way of a constitutional amendment, leaving a small area for the permanent seat of government, inside the boundaries of which no person shall be permitted permanent residency status.
+If necessary, in order to preserve the partisan balance in the Senate, wait to formally admit the new state until there is another state seeking admission.

 13.3.
 Reduce the U.S. global footprint.
-Specifically: 1) renounce unnecessary U.S. land claims, 2) work to resolve outstanding foreign land claims peacefully, and 3) shrink the number of overseas U.S. military bases and garrisons to a minimum.
+Renounce unnecessary U.S. land claims.
+Work to resolve outstanding foreign land claims peacefully.
+Shrink the number of overseas U.S. military bases and garrisons to a minimum.

 14.1.
 To increase voter turnout, hold federal elections on the second Monday in May instead of the first week of November and make Election Day a federal holiday.

 14.2.
-As a result of the foregoing change, convene Congress on June 1st instead of January 3rd (which will eliminate congressional lame-duck sessions) and inaugurate the president on July 1st instead of January 20th (which will shorten presidential transitions).
+Convene Congress on June 1st instead of January 3rd (which will eliminate congressional lame-duck sessions) and inaugurate the president on July 1st instead of January 20th (which will shorten presidential transitions).